 As time progressed and their confidence grew, Mixed Up Everything took their talent and music to the streets, busking in plenty of outdoor venues across Melbourne and they became a regular fixture in Melbourne’s Bourke Street Mall.
-They also took a trip busking across Europe literally singing for their supper and began playing in clubs and pubs.
+They also took a trip across Europe literally singing for their supper and began playing in clubs and pubs.
 They never failed to draw huge crowds wherever they performed.

-Mixed Up Everything, however, refuses to be known as just a bunch of talented kids who cover their favourite musicians’ songs.
+Mixed Up Everything, however, refuse to be known as just a bunch of talented kids who cover their favourite musicians’ songs.
 They have 2 full-length albums of original music and don't plan to stop creating anytime soon!
 The three lefties and Todd aim to top charts, kick ass and take down names.